ClashRound2/ClashRound2/README.md

 Clone this repository.

-I will guide you through some series of sequential installations, if they are already installed skip them.
+I will guide you through some series of sequential installations(Ubuntu 16.04), if they are already installed skip them.

 0 - sudo apt-get update